-Difference between Abstract Class and Interface is one of the popular interview question.
-Abstract Class and Interface are core part of java programming language.
-Whether to chose interface or abstract class is a design decision that every architect faces.
+Difference between Abstract Class and Interface is one of the popular interview questions.
+Abstract Class and Interface are a core part of the Java programming language.
+Whether to choose an interface or abstract class is a design decision that every architect faces.

 In this post, we will learn about the difference between abstract class and Interface and when should we use interface over the abstract class and vice versa.

 Difference between Abstract Class and Interface